Dolores O'Riordan: 2003–2009: Solo career and other projects

 O'Riordan stated she had become a prisoner of her own celebrity and did not find a balance in her life.
 In The Independent, O'Riordan said she needed time not only to focus on her family and health but also on her solo career.
 She enjoyed being treated "like any ordinary person" living in Canada, and then became a volunteer at her children's school.

 In 2003, O'Riordan recruited Canadian music producer Dan Brodbeck and musicians to develop new compositions for her solo project.
 Among them was drummer Graham Hopkins, whom O'Riordan said she "loved for his energy".
 Also included bassist Marco Mendoza, who had been a long time friend with O'Riordan and her husband; while Mendoza's father was a good friend of O'Riordan's father-in-law.
 As well as Steve DeMarchi as the main guitarist, who used to do live sessions with the Cranberries, along with his brother Denny DeMarchi who played keyboards and guitars for the band in the early 2000s.
 Brodbeck stated that their hiring was "100 per cent based on personalities clicking and musical tastes".
 DeMarchi brothers' family had long been friends with Dolores O'Riordan's husband and their three children.
 In a Canadian newspaper, Denny DeMarchi described that she was "a perfectionist on tour"; occasionally during the show, she would turn to her musicians and canceled a particular song "in the moment".
 Although the technical crew was frustrated because they had to make various changes, understanding prevailed, saying that "she was emotionally not able to go there".
 As described by DeMarchi, "[f]or her, singing wasn't just something to deliver... it was a real experience."

-On 6 March 2004, she performed "Ave Maria" during the 54th International Song Festival at the Ariston Theater, Sanremo, in northern Italy.
+On 6 March 2004, O'Riordan performed "Ave Maria" during the 54th International Song Festival at the Ariston Theater, Sanremo, in northern Italy.
 On 29 May 2004, O'Riordan performed during the first concert of the Festivalbar, in Milan, Italy.
 In 2004, she appeared with the Italian artist Zucchero on the album Zu & Co., with the song "Pure Love".
 The album also featured other artists such as Sting, Sheryl Crow, Luciano Pavarotti, Miles Davis, John Lee Hooker, Macy Gray and Eric Clapton.
 In 2004, O'Riordan worked with composer Angelo Badalamenti of Twin Peaks fame on the Evilenko soundtrack, providing vocals on several tracks, including "Angels Go to Heaven", the film's theme song.
 Badalamenti later said that "she's a wonderful lyricist with an edge to her voice".

 In 2005, she appeared on the Jam & Spoon's album Tripomatic Fairytales 3003 as a guest vocalist on the track "Mirror Lover".
 On 3 December 2005, O'Riordan made her third appearance at the Vatican's annual Christmas concert, where she performed "War Is Over", "Linger" and "Adeste Fideles" in duet with Italian tenor Gian Luca Terranova.